vmware-archive/nerpa/ofp4/README.md

-# Compiling P4 to Open-Flow
+# Compiling P4 to OpenFlow

-This directory contains a compiler that converts P4 code to Open-Flow.
+This directory contains a compiler that converts P4 code to OpenFlow.
 The target for this compiler is of_model.p4, which can be found in the `p4include` directory.

 The compiler in fact consumes a P4 program and generates a Differential Datalog (DDlog) program (https://github.com/vmware/differential-datalog).
-The DDlog program implements a controller called ofp4, which controls an Open-Flow programmable device.
+The DDlog program implements a controller called ofp4, which controls an OpenFlow programmable device.

 Currently, the translation from P4 to DDlog has been handwritten for